sarvy25/BorderAnalysis/README.md

 ## Problem
 The Bureau of Transportation Statistics regularly makes available data on the number of vehicles, equipment, passengers and pedestrians crossing into the United States by land.

-**For this challenge, we want to you to calculate the total number of times vehicles, equipment, passengers and pedestrians cross the U.S.-Canadian and U.S.-Mexican borders each month.
+**We want to calculate the total number of times vehicles, equipment, passengers and pedestrians cross the U.S.-Canadian and U.S.-Mexican borders each month.
 We also want to know the running monthly average of total number of crossings for that type of crossing and border.**

 ## Approach
 The program is implemented in Python.
 It is compatible with Python3.